dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 I made Books on Buildings to gather high quality architectural information together in one location with a simple interface.
 It’s for anyone interested in learning about architecture, particularly those who lack access to institutional quality architectural libraries.

 Books on Buildings doesn't supply new content; everything was already available from the many good institutions engaged in the cost-and-labor-intensive process of digitizing their collections.
-But visiting even a handful of sites to find material is inconvenient, and because each application uses a different interface, the experience was fragmented.
+But visiting even a handful of sites to find material is inconvenient, and the experience was fragmented because each application has a different interface.
 Also, a subject-specific collection makes discovering relevant material easier.
 The [Books on Buildings][1] catalog was collected from the following libraries:

 * [Universitätsbibliothek Heidelberg][2]